April 2016-- Present

 Morgan had neuter-repair surgery after we picked him up because whoever did his neuter at the shelter didn't do it properly so his wound site wasn't healing.
 We think Morgan had a tough life the last few years because he was too skinny-- we could feel his hip bones and visibly see his ribs!
 His foster mom is feeding him well and he has since gained substantial healthy weight.
 Just look how beautiful he is! <3

 Don't you just want to scoop him up and tell him life will be good?

 UPDATE -- January 28th 2017

 Morgan received his MRI!!!

-The neurologist reported that the diagnosis is that Morgan has a "slightly malformed cerebellum" which is the part of the brain that controls motor co-ordination.
+The neurologist reported that Morgan has a "slightly malformed cerebellum" which is the part of the brain that controls motor co-ordination.
 The malformation is either something he was born with or from some sort of past trauma.
-Either way, there is no signs of anything serious like a brain tumor or anything fatal.
+Either way, there is no sign of anything serious like a brain tumor or anything fatal.
 The neurologist says that she does not expect Morgan's co-ordination problems to get worse over time.

 Whoo hooo!
 Happy dances all around!

 Follow us on Facebook for up-to-date information on all of our dogs,

 and Twitter to see our re-broadcast of Live Video on Periscope!